 Why This Cottage Cheese Egg Bites Recipe Works So Well

-This morning I woke up craving an easy breakfast that feels more like real food than a drinkable backup plan.
+Some mornings call for an easy breakfast that feels more like real food than a drinkable backup plan.

 The biggest issue with homemade egg bites is usually texture.
 They can go rubbery around the edges, watery in the middle, or weirdly spongy if the mix-ins are too wet.
 Blending the eggs with cottage cheese smooths out the base, and the steam pan helps them bake gently so the centers stay more custardy than dry.